Jordan Bannister

 Jordan Scott Bannister (born 31 October 1982) is a former Australian rules football player and umpire, who played for Carlton and Essendon and umpired in the Australian Football League.

 Playing career

+Essendon

 Bannister made his debut for the Essendon Football Club in Round 12, 2001 against Adelaide.
-He was delisted by Essendon at the end of the 2003 season, and decided to re-nominate for the national draft, where he was selected by the Carlton Football Club with its sixth round selection (#69 overall).
+He was delisted by Essendon at the end of the 2003 season, and decided to re-nominate for the national draft.

+Bannister played for Essendon 2001 from 2003 for a total of 14 games 0 goals.

+Carlton

+he was selected by the Carlton Football Club in the national draft with its sixth round selection (#69 overall).
 He made his debut there in Round 1, 2004 against Fremantle.
 He was noted as a hard-running defender, often taking tagging roles on mobile forwards, and he polled two Brownlow Medal votes against Collingwood in a shut down role against Nathan Buckley.
 He struggled for regular selection in 2005, finally breaking through for a regular berth in mid-2006, playing ten out of eleven games before being suspended by the AFL Tribunal.